AkshitSahani/cbc-web-presentation/README.md

 - you will receive a welcome email with detailed instructions on api key usage (check junk mail also)

-- NOTE: It can take a few hours for the api key to get activated.
+- NOTE: It can take up to a few hours for the api key to get activated.
 You will NOT be able to run this application successfully until that happens (you will keep getting 401 unauthorized errors)

 - clone this repo into a folder in your local machine (detailed instructions available at https://www.git-tower.com/learn/git/commands/git-clone)